>

 John McGettigan sang Rambling Irishman in a 1936 recording made in Philadelphia.
 It was included in 1979 on the Topic album of classic recordings of Irish traditional music in America, John McGettigan and His Irish Minstrels.

 Paddy Doran sang The Roving Journeyman in a recording made by Peter Kennedy in Dan O’Neil’s Loanen, Belfast, in 1952.
-This was published on the anthology Jack of All Trades (The Folk Songs of Britain Volume 3; Caedmon 1961; Topic 1968) and was included as The Little Beggarman in 1994 on the Saydisc CD Songs of the Travelling People.
+It was published on the anthology Jack of All Trades (The Folk Songs of Britain Volume 3; Caedmon 1961; Topic 1968) and was included with the title The Little Beggarman in 1994 on the Saydisc anthology Songs of the Travelling People.

 Cyril Tawney sang The Roving Journeyman in 1962 on his HMV EP of songs from the West Country, Baby Lie Easy.
 All tracks of this EP were included in 2007 on his posthumous anthology The Song Goes On.
 Peter Kennedy noted on the original album: